-No matter whether you love it or loathe it, today is Valentine's Day and that means that people all over the world will be shouting their love from the rooftops, or else finally finding the courage to approach their secret crushes.
+No matter whether you love it or loathe it, Valentine's Day is coming up and that means that people all over the world will be shouting their love from the rooftops, or else finally finding the courage to approach their secret crushes.

 Most of us know Valentine's Day as a trend that flew over from America and involves exchanging cards and presents with partners.
 While the tradition only arrived relatively recently, many countries have managed to make the day their own.
-So how exactly is the "Day of Love" marked in Germany and other countries around the globe?
+So where exactly did this "Day of Love" come from, and how is it marked in Germany and other countries around the globe?

-Its American roots are perhaps why Valentine's Day is not embraced exactly wholeheartedly in Germany.
+The perception that Valentine's Day is an imported American tradition is perhaps why it is not embraced wholeheartedly in Germany.
 It is thought to have first arrived in the country in the late 1940s with the American soldiers who were stationed here after the Second World War and is thus often dismissed as an "imported custom" or a "day of commercialism".

 Indeed, a 2018 survey by Statista found that just one in two Germans were planning on giving a special something to their loved one on February 14.

-Nonetheless, Valentine's Day has gradually grown in popularity over the last few decades, and even sprouted its own gift-giving quirks.
+Nonetheless, Valentine's Day has grown in popularity over the last few decades, and even sprouted its own gift-giving quirks in Germany.
 Alongside the cards, flowers, chocolates and other romantic paraphernalia commonly seen in other countries, people in Germany like to gift their crushes with symbols of luck and lust.